Supporting New Zealand small businesses for 5 years.

 Short-term business funding lets you take out a smaller amount of money for an urgent matter.
 In general, the repayment period is between 3 months and a year.

 With the right lender, the repayment can be flexible, so you can work out a schedule that fits your business needs.
+The application process is straightforward, often involving a simple application form that you can complete to apply online.
 The loans are highly versatile, as you can use the money for nearly anything.
 They don’t come with restrictions, which is part of their appeal.
+There are various lending options available, including secured loan, unsecured business loan, and line of credit, each with different requirements and benefits.
+Borrowed funds can be used for a variety of business purposes, helping to unlock business potential and support growth.

 There are many benefits to taking out a short-term business loan.
+These loans can help access funds quickly to cover urgent business purposes, such as paying suppliers or staff.
 And yet, many business owners are hesitant about it.
 Even when the right loan can truly make or break your business.
+Fees apply to most business loans, and it is important to review all costs before borrowing.

 1. Purpose